richMetellus/Wiki_PythonSphinxTopicTemplate/source/index.rst

 Richelin's Digital Notebook
 ##############################

+**Release Date**: |release_date|

+|

 Welcome to Richelin's Digital Notebook ( Knowledge Library) !!!

 What is this document?

 This doc

+* is the most basic template needed to start documenting project or taking notes digitally.

+    * you can use it for classes/courses note taking, or to create scientific document for publish assuming you have the right extensions in place and have configured the project according to your needs.

-* uses Python Sphinx as a static-html or pdf document generator by only using markdown or restructured text as the markup language.
+* it uses Python Sphinx as a static-html or pdf document generator by only using markdown or restructured text as the markup language.

-..
-  * This is my OCD way of compiling and indexing relevant information so I can organize my thoughts.
-This is in a way my engineering notebook.

 * This epitomizes the "documentation as code philosophy" thus making it easier to put these document under version control (SVN, Git-SCM) as needed. **Note**: Using a source control